gandalf-network/eyeofsauron/README.md

 ### Flags

-- -f, --file [filename]: Specify the filename of the file to be generated
+- -f, --folder [folder]: Set the destination folder for the generated files

 - -j, --javascript : Specify if the generated files should be compiled to Javascript.

 ### Using the Generated Files